-- Engage local stakeholders, and identify local leadership, ensuring representation from sectors required by HUD - Conduct a minimum of four meetings per year, with additional meetings if needed - Publish meeting notices and minutes online - Maintain membership list - Distribute the CoC's public invitation - Be the intermediary with Local Housing Option Teams to bring local needs forward - Provide input on the design and implementation of a plan to address homelessness (CoC Plan) - Provide input for the prioritization of region's needs, including recommendations to CoC Board for CoC funding and to state and local government ESG recipients for allocating ESG funds - Identify additional resources available for homeless households - Provide outreach to and mentoring opportunities for service providers - Ensure HMIS participation among CoC recipients/sub-recipients. - Ensure HMIS participation and provide assistance

-In addition, each RHAB will have a Program Evaluation Sub-Committee, which is a subcommittee of the Strategic Planning Committee.
-This subcommittee will work along with the Strategic Planning Committee to ensure satisfactory performance and outcomes among CoC-funded projects, including the review and ranking of CoC funded projects.
+- Engage local stakeholders, and identify local leadership, ensuring representation from sectors required by HUD - Conduct a minimum of four meetings per year, with additional meetings if needed - Publish meeting notices and minutes online - Maintain membership list - Distribute the CoC's public invitation - Be the intermediary with Local Housing Option Teams to bring local needs forward - Provide input on the design and implementation of a plan to address homelessness (CoC Plan) - Provide input for the prioritization of region's needs, including recommendations to CoC Board for CoC funding and to state and local government ESG recipients for allocating ESG funds - Identify additional resources available for homeless households - Provide outreach to and mentoring opportunities for service providers - Ensure HMIS participation among CoC recipients/sub-recipients. - Ensure HMIS participation and provide assistance the Strategic Planning Committee to ensure satisfactory performance and outcomes among CoC-funded projects, including the review and ranking of CoC funded projects.
 The Program Evaluation Sub-Committee will identify and distribute information on best practices, as well as provide opportunities for technical assistance and mentoring to grantees, as needed.